Salvations?

 Auctor: Even that would still be a work.
 We don’t have to worry, though.
 Only God can give us the faith that is necessary for the freedom that is noological salvation; we couldn’t possibly muster it up on our own anyway.

-Lector: But what about all the passages in the Bible that seem to tell us not everyone will get saved?
+Lector: That makes sense.
+But I’m still a little confused about something.
+What you’re saying makes it sound like everyone will be saved in the end, and, in fact, already has been saved, at least as far as ontological and proleptic salvation go.
+What about all the passages in the Bible that seem to tell us not everyone will get saved?
 Jesus even said that those who don’t believe are condemned already.

 Auctor: As I mentioned, there are many types of salvation; the three we’ve just discussed aren’t the only salvations taught about in Scripture.
-Jesus was actually referring to a fourth sort of salvation there, one which I call circumcision salvation.
-To understand this, it’s extremely important to know that Jesus was talking about something quite different from the salvations we were just talking about, although there is some overlap between the way this one ultimately plays out and what I referred to as eschatological salvation, since those saved in this manner will also eventually experience immortality, although not right away and not at the same time as those in the body of Christ.
-When Jesus walked the earth, He came only for the lost sheep of the house of Israel.
+Jesus was actually referring to a fourth sort of salvation during His earthly ministry, one which I call circumcision salvation.
+To understand this, it’s extremely important to know that only the apostle Paul taught the three types of salvation we just discussed, and that Jesus was talking about something quite different from the salvations we were just talking about, although there is some overlap between the way this one ultimately plays out and what I referred to as eschatological salvation, since those saved in this manner will also eventually experience immortality, although not right away and not at the same time as those in the body of Christ.
+His death for our sins, entombment, and resurrection aside, when Jesus walked the earth, He came only for the lost sheep of the house of Israel.
 The Gospel He was proclaiming was the Good News of the Kingdom, which was the Good News that the kingdom of heaven was at hand, meaning it was ready to begin on earth — specifically in Israel — and that it was indeed already in their midst in the person of its Messiah and future king, meaning Himself.
-The salvation His Jewish audience was looking forward to was to get to live in that kingdom when it begins in Israel, but the only ones who will get to live in Israel when the kingdom finally fully begins there are those who believe that He is their Messiah, as well as the Son of God, and follow this belief up with good works, which are required under this type of salvation since, unlike our salvations, this particular salvation actually is somewhat transactional.
-The people who get this sort of salvation are brought into membership in what Paul referred to as the Israel of God.
+The salvation His Jewish audience was looking forward to was to get to live in that kingdom when it begins in Israel, but the only Israelites who will get to live in Israel when the kingdom finally fully begins there are those who believe that He is their Messiah, as well as the Son of God, and follow this belief up with water baptism and other good works, which are required under this type of salvation since, unlike our salvations, this particular salvation actually is somewhat transactional.
+The people who get this sort of salvation are brought into membership in what Paul referred to as the Israel of God, rather than the body of Christ.

 Lector: But if those Israelites who don’t believe the Good News that Jesus was teaching, and don’t follow this belief up with good works, won’t get saved, what happens to them?